bharadwaj-varma-99/rtms-samples/audio/save_audio/save_audio_js/readme.md

-# Zoom RTMS realtime speech-to-text service with audio stream
+# Audio to WAV Conversion Project

-This project demonstrates the use of 3rd party speech-to-text service which accepts audio buffer as an input.
-The sample here utilize Microsoft Azure's speech-to-text service (Azure Speech service).
-Utilizing RTMS, it sends the audio buffer to Azure's API in realtime, and prints out the transcribed text in the console log.
+This project demonstrates real-time audio capture and conversion using the Zoom RTMS .
+It focuses on capturing audio data from Zoom meetings and converting it to WAV format.

 ## Prerequisites